Iowa superintendent detained by ICE falsely claimed he was a US citizen, indictment says

 Roberts, who led Des Moines Public Schools in 2023, faces up to 15 years for false citizenship claims and illegal possession of four firearms, federal officials said.

-- Ian Roberts, the former superintendent of Des Moines schools, was indicted for falsely claiming U.S. citizenship on an I-9 form and unlawfully possessing firearms.
+- Ian Roberts, the former superintendent of Des Moines Public Schools, has been indicted for falsely claiming U.S. citizenship on an I-9 form and illegal possession of firearms while being in the U.S. illegally.

 68 Articles